Alex-Fischman/iz/README.md

 For a truly adaptable language to be complete, the programmer must be able to define the language to almost the same degree that the compiler writer did.
 Relatedly, since it seems impossible to me for the compiler to always work if the programmer can remove phases, it follows that the compiler itself must be as minimal as possible and have most of its features come from a default prelude.
 This would give the user the most flexibility because the prelude could then be swapped for a custom one.

 A minimal compiler will be an almost direct translation from text to bytecode.
-The base bytecode will be stack-based.
-I believe that this is the best compromise between portability, usability, and simplicity.
-My evidence for portability comes from the fact that I can’t name any non-stack-based languages except for HDLs.
-My evidence for usability comes from Forth.
-Finally, my evidence for simplicity comes from a previous prototype of iz.
+The base bytecode will model a machine that has a program counter and stack pointer but no other registers.
+I believe that this is the closest that we can get to the hardware without sacrificing too much portablility.

 Should there be a difference between macros and compiler passes?